-- Obtain and review periodic reports, at least annually, from management assessing the effectiveness of our internal controls and procedures for financial reporting, including results of internal control reviews of information technology, cybersecurity and privacy controls and procedures. - Obtain and review periodic reports, at least annually, from management assessing the effectiveness of our internal controls and procedures for financial reporting, and obtain from the independent auditors an attestation and report on the assessment made by management. - Review the Company's disclosure controls and procedures and management's assessment of them.
+- Obtain and review periodic reports, at least annually, from management assessing the effectiveness of our internal controls and procedures for financial reporting, including reports on (i) all significant deficiencies or material weaknesses in the design or operation of internal controls; (ii) any fraud, whether or not material, that involves management or other employees having a significant role in internal controls; and (iii) results of internal control reviews of information technology, cybersecurity and privacy controls and procedures. - Obtain from management annually, as required by law, a report on internal controls, which shall

+(i) state the responsibility of management for establishing and maintaining an adequate internal control structure and procedures for financial reporting; and (ii) contain management's assessment, as of the end of the most recent fiscal year, of the effectiveness of the internal control structure and financial reporting procedures. - Obtain from the independent registered public accounting firm an attestation to (and a report on) the assessment made by management. - Review the Company's disclosure controls and procedures and management's assessment of them.